 Introducing Units - A Tiny DSL for LLM-Generated UIs

-A practical exploration of using a compact UI DSL to reduce LLM token overhead, improve structure validation, and compile cleanly to JSX.
+A practical look at using a compact UI DSL to reduce LLM token overhead, improve structure validation, and compile cleanly to JSX.

 Mar 03, 2026